OElabed/vagrant-ansible/README.md

 ## Author Information

-Created in 2017 by [Oussama EL ABED](https://github.com/OElabed), Senior developer.
+Created in 2017 by [Oussama EL ABED](https://github.com/OElabed), Software developer.

 ## Related links
 - How to install ansible on Babun for windows. see [link](https://www.azavea.com/blog/2014/10/30/running-vagrant-with-ansible-provisioning-on-windows/)